 There will be 60 new merchants in total; on the non-F&B side, we can look forward to the world’s first Monopoly-themed attraction, Monopoly Dreams, Build-A-Bear Workshop from the USA and Wooderful Life, the flagship shop for this Taiwanese purveyor of sustainable wood products.

 ZEST by Konishi

-Chef Mitsuru Konishi’s current passion project is sophisticated French-Japanese restaurant ZEST in Central (in the spot formerly held by Philippe Orrico’s ON Dining), which features two levels: a lounge where guests can sip away on craft cocktails paired with express set menus and bento boxes and, one floor below, a dining room showcasing fine-dining à-la-carte and tasting menus.
+Chef Mitsuru Konishi’s current passion project is sophisticated French-Japanese restaurant ZEST in Central (in the spot formerly held by Philippe Orrico’s ON Dining), which features two levels: a lounge where guests can sip away on craft cocktails paired with bento boxes and bar snacks (complimentary between 5–8pm) and, one floor below, a dining room showcasing fine-dining à-la-carte and tasting menus.
 Chef Konishi has quite a pedigree, with experience spanning from two-Michelin-starred L’ATELIER de Joël Robuchon in Tokyo to our own Michelin-starred Wagyu Takumi.
 Exciting stuff.

 28–29/F, 18 On Lan Street, Central, 2715 0878